stefanb/web-indexer/README.md

   <img width="420" height="236" alt="screenshot" src=".github/readme/screenshot.png" />
 </p>

-This isn't a good solution for a dynamic listing of an S3 bucket (maybe try Lambda), but it's simple and works for content that remains static between deployments.
+This isn't a good solution for a dynamic listing of directories or S3 buckets, but it's simple and works for content that remains static between deployments.
 This is particularly helpful for hosting static artifacts on S3, since S3 doesn't natively offer content indexes.